Serum 2 Guidelines for Optimizing CPU Usage

 - More Flexible: Allows easier tweaking and layering of effects without duplicating processing effort.

-By keeping unison counts reasonable and leveraging FX buses effectively, you'll save significant CPU resources, improve workflow, and retain high-quality sound output in Serum2.
+By keeping unison counts reasonable and leveraging FX buses effectively, you'll save significant CPU resources, improve workflow, and retain high-quality sound output in Serum 2.